mojzu/hoot.c/README.md

 The target is passed to the build system with `HOOT_TARGET_NAME`, the build type with `CMAKE_BUILD_TYPE`.
 These are defined in presets in the [CMakePresets.json](CMakePresets.json) file.

-To run the build system for a preset.
+To run the build system for a preset (others can be found in [.vscode/tasks.json](.vscode/tasks.json)).

 ```shell
 cmake --preset host-debug